-Implementation Strategy 3.3c: Develop policies to allow ground floor residential use as a temporary use in commercial mixed-use buildings.
-These policies should include provisions such as: design standards to ensure that the ground floor in new commercial buildings is designed for commercial use and zoning districts or overlay areas these uses are allowed.
+Implementation Strategy 3.3c: Develop zoning regulations that allow ground floor residential use as a temporary use in commercial mixed-use buildings.
+These regulations should include provisions such as: design standards to ensure that the ground floor in new commercial buildings is designed for commercial use and zoning districts or overlay areas these uses are allowed.
 (Consistent with Economic Strategy 2.2b.)

-Implementation Steps: (1) Work with Planning Commission to review, identify opportunities to implement policies to allow floor ground residential use as a temporary use in commercial mixed-use buildings and (2) adopt revised design standards through a public process.
+Implementation Steps: (1) Review and identify opportunities to implement policies to allow temporary ground floor residential use in commercial mixed-use buildings and (2) adopt revised design standards for mixed use buildings with these allowances.

-POLICY 4: Zoning Flexibility: The City will support residential development through adopting a flexible zoning code that provides developers with flexibility, balancing the need for housing to develop consistent with density targets in the RPS (in urban reserves and areas within the urban growth boundary but outside of the city limits, develop at an average of 6.6 dwelling units per gross acre through 2035 and 7.6 dwelling units per gross acre between 2036 and 2060) while protecting scenic and natural resources.
+POLICY 4: Zoning Flexibility: The City will support residential development through adopting a flexible zoning code that provides City Staff with flexibility to balance the need for housing and to provide consistency with the required density targets in the RPS (in urban reserves and areas within the urban growth boundary but outside of the city limits, develop at an average of 6.6 dwelling units per gross acre through 2035 and 7.6 dwelling units per gross acre between 2036 and 2060) while protecting scenic and natural resources and maintaining the quality of life of the residents of Talent.

-Objective 4.1: Develop standards for residential development that allow for flexibility in lot size standards.
+Objective 4.1: Consider standards for residential development that allow for flexibility in lot size standards and required setbacks.

-Implementation Strategy 4.1a: Revise the City's flag lot ordinance to provide consistency with other residential zones for lot setback requirements and to provide clearer standards for driveway access.
+Implementation Strategy 4.1a: Revise the City's flag lot ordinance to provide consistency with other residential zones for lot setback requirements and to provide opportunities for increased density.